Re-education in Communist Romania: Pitești

-Not able to resist the physical and psychical violence, some prisoners tried to commit suicide, by severing their veins.
+Not able to resist the mental and physical violence, some prisoners tried to commit suicide, by severing their veins.
 Gheorghe Șerban and Gheorghe Vătășoiu committed suicide by throwing themselves through the opening between the stairways, before safety nets were installed.
 Many died following the wounds from beatings and tortures.
 Alexandru Bogdanovici, one of the initiators of the reeducation process at Suceava, was continuously tortured until his death on 15 April 1950, mainly because he was considered to be an opportunist, only seeking a way to get out of detention.

 Beginning with 1950, the Operational Service was reorganized, with Tudor Sepeanu replacing Iosif Nemeș.
 One consequence of this move was that the Pitești political officer, Ion Marina, was replaced by Mihai Mircea.
 In February 1951, Sepeanu will be in turn replaced by Alexandru Roșianu.
 These changes will have no consequences on the detention regime, as the reeducation continued halfway in 1951.
 Within this period, many prisoners that underwent the reeducation process were transferred to other detention centers.
 The negative publicity surrounding this activity, the official inquiry of July 1951, led by colonel Ludovic Czeller, head of the Administrative Control Body of the DGP, following which most of the Pitești prison staff was dismissed or transferred (warden Alexandru Dumitrescu was replaced by Anton Kovacs) and the relocation of all the Pitești political prisoners to Gherla on 29 August 1951, led to the termination of violent reeducation in this location.

 The death toll of the Pitești reeducation: 22 dead and over one thousand physically and mentally mutilated prisoners.